kneitinger/kneitinger.github.io/_posts/2015-08-21-brtfs-raid-on-dmcrypt.markdown

 [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write#Copy-on-write_in_storage_media),
 and other modern storage pleasantries via the Btrfs file system.
-Both dm-crypt and Btrfs have volumes of information written on them, however, when I bought a shiny new Thinkpad 450s with 3 SSDs and set out to implement a system utilizing both features, I had trouble connecting the information into a cohesive process.
+Both dm-crypt and Btrfs have volumes of information written on them, however, when I bought a shiny new ThinkPad 450s with 3 SSDs and set out to implement a system utilizing both features, I had trouble connecting the information into a cohesive process.
  I learned a lot from this installation and hope this tutorial will be helpful in providing a clear guide to a system with Btrfs RAID on top of dm-crypt.

 ### Who This Tutorial is For
 This article is written with a few assumptions.
-First, I assume that you, the reader, has a general confortability with the command line, as these steps have to be executed in a manual or "guided" CLI installation.
+First, I assume that you, the reader, has a general comfortability with the command line, as these steps have to be executed in a manual or "guided" CLI installation.
 Second, this tutorial is written for Arch Linux, however, the majority of the article will still be distro-agnostic as the main steps only concern disk setup and the boot process.